tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/Activities/09-Stu_Pandas_Visualization/README.md

 7. Create a subset DataFrame by selecting the `Price` and `Earnings/Share` columns.

-8. Plot a scatter plot of the price vs. earnings relationship.
+8. Plot a scatter plot of the price vs. earnings/share relationship.

 ## Hints